List of methods

 X-ALGOLIA-USER-ID, and a mapping that associates a

 What MCM doesn’t do

-As mentioned, the data is broken up logically.
-The split is done in such a way that requires only one server to perform a complete search.
-This API doesn’t aggregate the response from multiple clusters.
-We designed the multi-clusters feature in order to stay fast even with a lot of clusters in multiple regions.
+Since the data is broken up logically, the split is done so that only one server is required to perform a complete search.
+This API doesn’t aggregate the response from multiple clusters: the feature will stay fast even with many clusters in multiple regions.

-With MCM, all the settings, rules, synonyms and api keys operations are replicated on all the machine in order to have the same configuration inside the clusters.
+With MCM, all the settings, rules, synonyms, and API key operations are replicated on all the machine (to have the same configuration inside the clusters).
 Only the records stored in the index are different between two clusters.